advxrsary/log2json/README.md

 ```

 ## Known Issues
-+ Comma at the end of the .json
++ Comma at the end of .json
 + Duration is not calculated yet

 ## Before